Lake Chaubunagungamaug: Long name

-The humorous translation is: "You fish on your side, I'll fish on my side, and no one shall fish in the middle".
-Its humorous translation was perhaps invented by Laurence J. Daly, editor of The Webster Times.
+The longer name has been translated as: "You fish on your side, I'll fish on my side, and no one shall fish in the middle."
+However, according to Ed Patenaude writing for the Worcester Telegram & Gazette in June 2001, this translation is a hoax, and the correct translation is "Fishing Place at the Boundaries—Neutral Meeting Grounds."
+A more fitting translation is "lake divided by islands," according to anthropologist Ives Goddard.
+By another account, according to Webster historian Paul Macek the name means "English knifemen and Nipmuck Indians at the boundary or neutral fishing place."
+The longer translation may have been invented by Laurence J. Daly, editor of The Webster Times.
 According to Ives Goddard, Curator of Anthropology at the Smithsonian Institution, Daly created this "monstrosity" around 1921, though this is probably not correct, as the name was in use as early as c.
 1910 on postcards.
+Reportedly, Daly had confessed to fabricating the name on multiple occasions.